 aircraft of another sovereign state, Japan, had struck the military aircraft

-eventual outcome of this unequal conflict could be foreseen.
+the eventual outcome of this unequal conflict could be foreseen.
 An angry

 and fully mobilized America smote its underhanded foe, and unconditional